Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 62.5-point total in five of nine games (55.6%) this season.
+- Ohio State and its opponents have gone over the current 63.5-point total in four of nine games (44.4%) this season.

-- The average total in Buckeyes games this season is 63.7, 1.2 points more than Saturday's over/under of 62.5.
+- Buckeyes games this season feature an average total of 63.7 points, a number 0.2 points higher than Saturday's over/under.

 Ohio State Stats and Trends

-- Ohio State has five wins against the spread in nine games this year.

-- The Buckeyes are 3-1 ATS when favored by 21 points or more this season.
+- So far this season, the Buckeyes have been installed as favorites by a 21-point margin or more four times and are 3-1 ATS in those games.

-- Ohio State's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Ohio State's games this year have gone over the total in five out of nine opportunities (55.6%).

 - Ohio State is 5-4 against the spread and 8-1 overall in games when it scores more than 18.4 points.

-- Ohio State is 5-4 against the spread and 8-1 overall when the team totals over 329.8 yards.
+- When Ohio State piles up more than 329.8 yards, the team is 5-4 against the spread and 8-1 overall.

 - This year, the Buckeyes have eight turnovers, six fewer than the Boilermakers have takeaways (14).